-Near Field Communication (NFC) is a wireless communication technology that allows the transfer of data between two devices, or between a device and a passive 'tag'.
-In 2014 some 278 million NFC phones are already in use, and by 2018 the number of NFC phones in circulation is expected to reach 1.9 billion (source: NDATE).
+NFC is a wireless communication technology that allows the transfer of data between two devices, or between a device and a passive 'tag'.
+By 2020 the number of NFC enabled phones in circulation is expected to reach 2.2 billion (source: IHS).

 NFC technology is already widely available, and affordable, so the time is now to consider how it may be utilised to create efficiency within your business.
 The sophistication of NFC, and its potential to streamline and support efficient business processes, is in its simplicity.
 Once a tag has been encoded, the user simply touches an NFC enabled device (such as a smartphone or tablet) against a tag.
 This can launch an app and even pre-populate data within the app that relates to the tag.
 Forget lining up cameras with barcodes, just tap to identify or initiate - simple.